PrafullRaj/cpp-lab-ans/README.md

 WEEK 2\
 [Q1.
 Write a program to demonstrate the Inline functions.](https://github.com/PrafullRaj/cpp-lab-ans/blob/main/week%202/Q1.%20Write%20a%20program%20to%20demonstrate%20the%20Inline%20functions.cpp)\
 [Q2.
 Programs to understand different function call mechanism.
- a. call by reference b. call by value](https://github.com/PrafullRaj/cpp-lab-ans/blob/main/week%202/Q1.%20Write%20a%20program%20to%20demonstrate%20the%20Inline%20functions.cpp)
+ a. call by reference b. call by value](https://github.com/PrafullRaj/cpp-lab-ans/blob/main/week%202/Q1.%20Write%20a%20program%20to%20demonstrate%20the%20Inline%20functions.cpp)\

+ WEEK 3\
+ [Q2 Write a Program to design a class having static member function Named showcount() which has the property of displaying the number of objects created of the class.](https://github.com/PrafullRaj/cpp-lab-ans/blob/main/WEEK%203/Write%20a%20Program%20to%20design%20a%20class%20having%20static%20member%20function%20Named%20showcount()%20which%20%20has%20the%20property%20of%20displaying%20the%20number%20of%20objects%20created%20of%20the%20class.cpp)